mjsorribas/vikract-base-app/README.md

 Also we can fix the code running the same command with a --fix parameter.
 - Linter fix command: `yarn lint --fix`

+## How run tests with vitest
+We add Vitest to run test in the app.
+- Test command: `yarn test`
+Also we can run test with the vitest ui
+- Test command: `yarn test:ui`

+## How generate coverage with vitest
+We add vitest/coverage-c8 to run generate reports.
+- Test command: `yarn coverage`

 ## References

 - [vite](https://vitejs.dev)